boltops-tools/lono-docs/_includes/configsets/example.md

 )
 ```

 The configet can also be written in [ERB form]({% link _docs/configsets/erb.md %}).
+This form is what most people who CloudFormation are used to seeing.

-app/configsets/httpd/configset.yml:
+app/configsets/httpd/configset.yml

 ```yaml
 AWS::CloudFormation::Init: